Updated July 4, 2019

 Check out my post on Frozen for all things Frozen.
 (That was redundant on purpose.)
 Essentially, Anna and Elsa can be found in Animation Academy on Hollywood Blvd in Hollywood Land.
 Olaf is typically seen outside of Stage 17, to the right of it.
 To find this building, head toward Monster’s Inc in Hollywood Land and look to the left of that attraction.

 Definitely check out this post for all things Star Wars, including character meet-n-greets.

-Get in line before they arrive at 10am and see both Captain America and Spider-Man, one after the other.
+Get in line before they arrive and see both Captain America and Spider-Man, one after the other.

 Don’t be scared to act like a fool.

 Spider-Man is super chatty.
 They both sign autographs, too.